 SUPPORTING OUR RESIDENT MONK

 The meditation group is fortunate to currently have Reverend Vivian Gruenenfelder with us as a Resident Monk and Senior Teacher of Buddhism.
 Offerings to support her basic needs, including medical, clothing, food and travel can be made either to the meditation group or directly to Still Flowing Water Hermitage at P.O.
 Box 1374, Meadow Vista, CA 95722.
 A list of Reverend Vivian’s current needs is below.
-In late April Rev. Vivian will be traveling east for a family visit, and then on to attend the Genzo-e retreat with Shohaku Okumura.
-The retreat focuses on the study of Great Master Dogen’s the Shobogenzo.
-Following the retreat Rev. Vivian will go on to Throssel Hole Buddhist Abbey in the north of England and train in the monastery until her return to our area at the end of September.
-Any support toward these travel expenses is greatly appreciated.
 Offerings of your skills and assistance are also extremely helpful, as are offerings of meals, food for her pantry and basic necessities.
 Whether a piece of fruit, a sack of potatoes or an entire meal, food offerings are wonderful expressions of dana.

-Reverend Vivian can use the following food items: decaf coffee, firm tofu, vanilla extract, soy or almond milk, unsalted cashews, peanut butter, almond butter, salsa, dry polenta, peanuts, tahini, olive oil, sesame oil, and the occasional surprise (you can use your imagination).
+Reverend Vivian can use the following food items: decaf coffee, #2 melitta-style coffee filters, firm tofu, granola, salad dressing, dried cranberries, polenta (the dry variety), crunchy peanut butter, soy or almond milk, brown rice cakes and/or other whole grain crackers, parmesan cheese, balsamic vinegar, dish soap (fragrance free), laundry soap (fragrance free), and the occasional surprise (you can use your imagination).
 Fresh fruit and vegetables are always welcome.

 (Just a reminder that she is unable to eat walnuts and pecans due to a serious allergy.
 Thank you.)